 - Enjoy a picnic in the park.
 The lighthouse is a small structure compared to the lush green park that surrounds it.
 The park is open during visiting hours.
 After you’re done with the tour, you can set up a picnic under the open sky and enjoy the sunset over the lake next to the park.

 - Explore Two Harbors’ history through the lighthouse museum.
-The museum has a small gift shop with exciting merchandise and unique souvenirs.
+This Minnesota museum has a small gift shop with exciting merchandise and unique souvenirs.
 Additionally, you can find a selection of informative books written by regional experts.

 - Stay overnight in the Bed and Breakfast.
 The original keeper’s quarters were transformed into a cozy little Bed and Breakfast service.

 North Shore Architectural Antiques

 If you’re big on antique architecture and collectibles, take a gander at Northshore Architectural Antiques.
 This 10,000-square-foot antique store boasts a treasure of regional architecture from the 1850s to the 1950s.
 This means that you’ll find a lot of Victorian-style crafts embodying Two Harbors’ history and culture.